"We [Waldorf teachers] want to be aware that physical existence

 A Simple Test

 How can you decide whom to entrust with your child's education?
-Which teachers are qualified and trustworthy enough to teach your child?
+Which teachers are qualified and trustworthy enough to instruct your child?
 This is a complicated matter, involving many considerations.
 But here is one easy proposition for you to mull over.
 Call it the Rawlings Educational Assessment of Logical Intelligence and Trustworthiness Yardstick (REALITY).
 The only people who could conceivably be qualified and trustworthy enough to educate your child are those who, if they were told that Great Britain floats in the sea, would jump up shouting "This is crazy!
 Let me out of here!"

 Actually, there is also a second group of teachers who may qualify.
 These individuals show an unfortunate tendency to be rude, but in all other ways they demonstrate that their heads are screwed on straight.
 I'm talking about people who, if they were told that Great Britain floats in the sea, or that the planets don't orbit the Sun, or that fire-breathing dragons once walked the Earth, or that goblins lurk underground today — I'm talking about people who on hearing any such nonsense in a meeting would stand, look around at the people who are quietly absorbing these crazy statements, and say "What's the matter with you people?
 Have you all lost your minds?"
 But, as I say, that would be rude.